Makio64/christmasxp2015/README.md

 ## How to participate
 Christmas Experiments is a project with a community composed of many top digital artist all around the world like Acko, Mrdoob, Matt Groves, Cabibbo, Nicoptere, Brunoimbrizi, Saqoosha... and the list is long.
-This year, we decide to open it to more people to spotlight new talents, with the same desire of quality that we have since the start.
+This year, we decided to open it to more people to spotlight new talents, with the same desire of quality that we have since the start.
-Therefore, everyday will have a limited number of places/chocolate available.
+Therefore, every day will have a limited number of places/chocolates available.
 If you wish to contribute to the adventure, please check the followings:

 ### Experiments requierement:
 - all style accepted but keep a high quality